configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 *Author: Percival Segui*\
 *Prepared as an independent technical reference*.

-*Engineering notes and a conceptual synthesis of a working control model.*
+*An engineering white paper presenting a conceptual synthesis of a working control model.*

 ---